Sleep Laboratory

 • We will measure your child’s height and weight before starting the set-up at 7:30 p.m.

-• Only one parent is allowed to stay in the room overnight.
+• Only one parent is allowed (and required) to stay with their child in the room overnight.
+A pull out cot is provided for your comfort

 Setup and wind down